PlixML/pixel/docs/miner.md

 # Running the Miner

-The mining script uploads a model to 🤗 Hugging Face which will be evaluated by validators.
+There is no script to run a miner.
+You must train a model using `pixel dataset generate` and `pixel model train sdxl`.

 See [Validator Psuedocode](docs/validator.md#validator) for more information on how they the evaluation occurs.